 Lululemon's products are sold through company-owned stores and showrooms, the company website, and a small number of strategic partners.
 The company also sells products with small visual or design defects through its factory outlets or specially organized warehouse sales.
 Its products are manufactured in factories in Canada, the United States, Peru, China, Taiwan, South Korea, Israel, India, Bangladesh, Indonesia, Malaysia, Cambodia, Sri Lanka, Vietnam, and Switzerland.

-Going forward, the company is ready to increase the number of retail stores across the globe with increased international exposure in Asia, Australia and Europe.
-Until the company's Direct to Consumer revenue stream gains more proportion in sales, retail is expected to be the Lululemon's main bread earner.
+Going forward, the company is ready to increase the number of retail stores across the globe with increased international exposure in Asia, Australia, and Europe.
+Until the company's Direct to Consumer revenue stream gains more proportion in sales, retail is expected to be Lululemon's main bread earner.

 The primary source of value for Lululemon is its Retail Segment.
 This is primarily because customers need to find the right style and fit for their needs and body type.
-It is for this reason that sales in the retail segments have more than trebled in the last 5 years.
-The company recognizes retail as an important revenue stream and have hence invested heavily in opening new retail stores in the U.S. as well as internationally.
+It is for this reason that sales in the retail segments have more than doubled in the last five years.
+The company recognizes retail as an important revenue stream and has hence invested heavily in opening new retail stores in the U.S. as well as internationally.

 The company is engaged in creating yoga and fitness activity based communities in the U.S. and Canada.
 The company organizes many fitness camps and has also entered into partnership agreements for the sale of its apparel with many athletic teams, yoga studios, and fitness facilities in the U.S. and Canada.
 Most of the company's retail sales are a result of the visibility the company gains from these interactive endeavors.
 Additionally, the company's wholesale program is based around identifying fitness and yoga studios, which it partners with and sells its products to.

-The company also offers yoga studios and fitness clubs essentials like yoga mats, blocks, and straps.
+The company also offers yoga studios and fitness club essentials like yoga mats, blocks, and straps.